MadManLabs/elearning-video-player/readme.txt

 Requires at least: 4.0

-Tested up to: 4.5.3
+Tested up to: 4.6

 Stable tag: trunk
 License: GPLv2 or later

-A plugin that helps your viewers interact with your videos via quizzes
+A plugin that helps your viewers interact with your videos via quizzes inside player.

 == Description ==